 RFC vs BAPI

-3. An RFC, or Remote Function Call, describes an external interface to a system function module available in SAP.
+3. An RFC (Remote Function Call), describes an external interface to a system function module available in SAP.
 For example, getting the system parameters is a system function available via RFC.

-A BAPI, or Business Application Programming Interface, is an RFC-enabled function module that provides external access to an SAP business application such as creating a sales order.
+A BAPI (Business Application Programming Interface), is an RFC-enabled function module that provides external access to an SAP business application such as creating a sales order.

-In effect, all BAPIs are RFCs but there are a superset of RFCs that are not considered BAPIs.
-Really, two sides of the same coin.
+In effect, all BAPIs are RFCs, but there is a superset of RFCs that are not considered BAPIs.
+Two sides of the same coin.

 4. BAPI are RFC enabled function modules.
-The difference between RFc and BAPI are business objects.
-You create business objects and those are then registered in your BOR (Business Object Repository) which can be accessed outside the SAP system by using some other applications (Non-SAP) such as VB or JAVA. in this case u only specify the business object and its method from external system in BAPI there is no direct system call. while RFC are direct system call Some BAPIs provide basic functions and can be used for most SAP business object types.
+The difference between RFC and BAPI are business objects.
+You create business objects, and those are then registered in your BOR (Business Object Repository) which can be accessed outside the SAP system by using some other applications (Non-SAP) such as VB or JAVA.
+In this case, you only specify the business object and its method from the external system in BAPI there is no direct system call.
+While RFC are immediate system call, Some BAPIs provide essential functions and can be used for most SAP business object types.
 These BAPIs should be implemented the same for all business object types.
-Standardized BAPIs are easier to use and prevent users having to deal with a number of different BAPIs.
-Whenever possible, a standardized BAPI must be used in preference to an individual BAPI.
+Standardised BAPIs are easier to use and prevent users from having to deal with several different BAPIs.
+Whenever possible, a standardised BAPI must be used in preference to an individual BAPI.

 Reading instances of SAP business objects

-GetList ( ) With the BAPI GetList you can select a range of object key values, for example, company codes and material numbers.
+GetList ( ) With the BAPI GetList you can select a range of fundamental object values, for example, company codes and material numbers.

 The BAPI GetList() is a class method.

 GetDetail() With the BAPI GetDetail() the details of an instance of a business object type are retrieved and returned to the calling program.
 The instance is identified via its key.
 The BAPI GetDetail() is an instance method.
-BAPIs that can create, change or delete instances of a business object type
+BAPIs that can create, change or delete examples of a business object type.

-The following BAPIs of the same object type have to be programmed so that they can be called several times within one transaction.
-For example, if, after sales order 1 has been created, a second sales order 2 is created in the same transaction, the second BAPI call must not affect the consistency of the sales order 2.
+The following BAPIs of the same object type has to be programmed so that they can be called several times within one transaction.
+For example, if, after-sales order one has been created, a second sales order two is created in the same transaction, the second BAPI call must not affect the consistency of the sales order 2.
 After completing the transaction with a COMMIT WORK, both the orders are saved consistently in the database.

 Create( ) and CreateFromData! ( )